10 Questions You Should Know about Stainless Steel Stub Flanges

 9. Can Stub Flanges Be Reused After Removal?

-Stub flanges can often be reused if they have not been damaged during removal and are still in good condition.
-However, it’s essential to inspect them thoroughly for any signs of fatigue or corrosion that could affect their performance before reinstallation.
+Stub flanges can often be reused if they have not been damaged during removal and remain in good condition.
+However, it's essential to inspect them thoroughly for any signs of fatigue or corrosion that could affect their performance before reinstallation.

 10. What Factors Influence the Cost of Stainless Steel Stub Flanges?